List of EastEnders characters introduced in 2019: Midge

 Midge, played by Tom Colley, makes his first appearance in episode 5891, broadcast on 26 March 2019.
-He bumps into Louise Mitchell (Tilly Keeper), causing her to spill coffee on herself.
+The character and Colley's casting were announced on 19 March 2019.
+Midge is described as "thug", "dodgy" and "nasty".
+Midge bumps into Louise Mitchell (Tilly Keeper), causing her to spill coffee on herself.
 He offers to make it up to her but she declines.
 He later sees Keanu Taylor (Danny Walters) and when he sees Louise again, she sits with him and introduces Keanu to Midge, who says his name is short for Miguel as his mother is Spanish.
 Midge then meets with Louise's father, Phil Mitchell (Steve McFadden), who tells Midge not to mess around.
 It is revealed that Midge is a rival business owner of Phil's in Spain, that Phil stole business from when he set up garages in Spain and had Keanu working for him.
 Midge tells Phil he needs compensation and threatens Louise.
 Phil goes to hit Midge but Keanu stops him.
 Keanu then tells Phil that Midge was one of the people who tried to kill him in Spain.

 Some time later, Midge sees Louise in the pub and says it is nice to see her again.
 He then calls someone to say he has made contact with "the target" and in 24 hours "she will be history".
 The next day, Midge realises that Keanu is protecting Louise but after Louise and Keanu argue, he sits with Louise and when Keanu tried to find Louise, he sees Midge and some other men forcing her into a car and driving away at speed.
 Keanu informs Phil of what he has seen and Phil realises that Louise is being taken to a shipping container yard.
-Midge has his associates tie Louise's legs up and gag her and he threatens to throw acid in her face if she does not do as she is told, telling her that the shipping container is destined for Odessa, Ukraine.
+Midge has his associates tie Louise's legs up and gag her and he threatens to throw acid in her face if she does not do as she is told, telling her that the shipping container is destined for Odesa, Ukraine.
 However, when Louise is tied up, Midge reveals it was water, not acid.
 Midge then locks her in the container.
 When Keanu finds Louise, Midge knocks him out and locks them both in the container.
 When Phil arrives, he attacks Midge and demands to know where Louise is.
 Midge almost overpowers Phil but Phil overpowers Midge and finds out where Louise is.

-The character and Colley's casting were announced on 19 March 2019.
-Midge is described as "thug", "dodgy" and "nasty".